antonellopellecchia/laser-ionization/DESCRIPTION.md

 Class to determine the number and position of primary electrons given specific laser parameters (pulse energy, waist radius, wavelength etc.).

-- `Laser(double wavelength, double waistRadius)` Constructor.
+- `Laser(double wavelength, double pulseEnergy, double waistRadius, Point3D waistPosition)` Constructor.
 Sets laser wavelength and waist radius.

-- `void SetWavelength(double wavelength)`, `void SetWaistRadius(double waistRadius)`, `void SetPulseEnergy(double pulseEnergy)`, `void SetWaistPosition(double x, double y, double z)` Self-evident.
+- `void SetWavelength(double wavelength)`, `void SetWaistRadius(double waistRadius)`, `void SetPulseEnergy(double pulseEnergy)`, `void SetWaistPosition(Point3D waistPosition)` Self-evident.

-- `void SetGasVolume(double x1, double y1, double z1, double x2, double y2, double z2)` Set limits for the primary ionization function to be later integrated.
+- `void SetGasVolume(Point3D p1, Point3D p2)` Set limits for the primary ionization function to be later integrated.

-- `void Initialize()` Define the laser-induced ionization density as an `IntegrableFunction`, calculate the average number of electrons created by a single pulse through Monte Carlo integration and define a Poisson random variable with average equal to the number just calculated.
+- `void CalculateAveragePrimaries()` Calculate the average number of electrons created by a single pulse through Monte Carlo integration and define a Poisson random variable with average equal to the number just calculated.

-- `int Pulse()` Call `Initialize` if it has not yet been called, then return number sampled from Poisson distribution.
+- `int Pulse()` Call `CalculateAveragePrimaries` if it has not yet been called, then return number sampled from Poisson distribution.

-- `void GetPrimaryElectron(double &x, double &y, double &z)` Sample point in the gas volume from the ionization density function.
+- `Point3D GetPrimaryElectron()` Sample point in the gas volume from the ionization density function.

 ## `IntegrableFunction`